AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/seed-id/index.md

 # Understanding Firefly API Seed IDs

-Use seed IDs to generate images similar to one another across multiple requests.
+Use seed IDs to generate images similar to one another across multiple HTTP requests

 Whenever Firefly generates an image, by default it starts in a brand new random state.
 This random starting state contributes to what makes each image unique.

 This is great when you want to generate a wide variety of images, but there may be times when you want to generate images that are similar to one another.
-For example, when Firefly generates an image with a certain prompt that you find to be amazing, and now you wish to try out different generated styles while keeping the image more consistent, Seed IDs can help you achieve this.
+For example, when Firefly generates an image with a certain prompt that you find to be amazing, and now you wish to try out different generated styles while keeping the image more consistent, use a seed ID.

 The best way to understand the advanced power of seed IDs is to see them in action.
 Let's first generate images without seeds specified (which means that Firefly will randomly generate them for us):